 As an aspiring freelancer, it might be easy to picture yourself working in sweats from your favorite spot at home.
-But if you’re planning to leave your current job to start up on your own, you might be worried about all the parts of your new life that you can’t picture yet.
-Use the following advice to learn how to be a freelance web developer.
+But if you’re planning to leave your current job to start up on your own, you might be worried about all the parts of your new life and career that you can’t picture yet.
+Use the following advice to learn how to become a freelance web developer.

 Reasons to Become a Freelance Web Developer

 The demand for web developers is growing, according to the U.S. Bureau of Labor Statistics.
 By branching off on your own, you can secure your piece of the market while it’s expanding.
 The growing web development industry is full of great opportunities for employment as well as jobs for freelancers.

 As a freelancer, you can leave corporate baggage behind.
 It’s no secret that companies come with hoops to jump through and bosses who boss.
 Often employees feel like companies create so many hoops that they can’t do the actual work they were hired to do.